OperaGraecaAdnotata/OGA/query/README.md

 (especially if regular expressions are used).

-During the search time, users cannot further interact with Annis and should wait until the results are returned
+During the search time, users cannot further interact with Annis (the Search button cannot be clicked again, as shown in the picture below) and should wait until the results are returned
 (when this happens,
 the "Searching..." message is substituted with the number of matches and